mcd500/teep-device/docs/building_with_docker.md

 ### Executing Docker without sudo

-By default, the docker command can only be run by the root user or by a user in the docker group, which is automatically created during Docker’s installation process.
-If you attempt to run the docker command without prefixing it with sudo or without being in the docker group, you’ll get an output like this:
+By default, the docker command can only be run by the root user or by a user in the docker group, which is automatically created during Docker's installation process.
+If you attempt to run the docker command without prefixing it with sudo or without being in the docker group, you will get an output like this:

 ```console
 docker: Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?.